 MSI doesn’t dip into ChromeOS, so everything you’ll find on this list is Windows-based.
 We’ll make sure to include a few gaming machines as well as those built for creatives.
 However, you may want to study MSI’s naming structure first.
 Here’s what you need to know.

 The key to buying the right MSI computer is understanding the complex naming scheme.
-We won’t go into too much detail here, but essentially you can figure out the purpose of a computer by looking at the first letter:
+We won’t go into too much detail here, but essentially you can figure out the purpose of a computer by looking at the first letter or word.

 - W– Workstation